 The United States has fifty states and thousands of local taxing jurisdictions.
 The local tax appraisal website provides a wealth of information to prospective landlords and property buyers.
 For example, data mining tools mine these sites to find people who own more than one home.
 Letters get sent to their primary residence with offers to buy the other properties they own.

-While some of these offer letters go to landlords who don’t plan on selling, it can drum up leads in the form of people who didn’t plan on leaving their old residence but had to do something to pay the bills.
+While some of these offer letters go to landlords who don’t plan on selling, they can drum up leads in the form of people who didn’t plan on leaving their old residence but had to do something to pay the bills.
 This periodically results in turnkey properties that already have tenants in them being offered for sale.

 These websites yield other information, as well.
 Are there tax liens against the property?
 Are there mechanics liens or a mortgage against the property?
 This can give you an idea of what legal mess needs to be untangled before you make an offer.
 What does the county or city say it is worth?